reactiflux/reactiflux.com/src/transcripts/hasura-2.md

 people: "[@tanmaigo](https://twitter.com/tanmaigo) [@motleydev](https://twitter.com/motleydev) [@praveenweb](https://twitter.com/praveenweb)"
 ---

 <a href="#what-are-your-thoughts" name="what-are-your-thoughts">#</a> **Q:** What are your thoughts on upcoming Haskell alternatives such as Purescript and Idris?
 Do you think Purescript is a viable replacement for GHCJS for web development, and Idris might be for other purposes?
-What other alternatives do you have your eye on? – milse113
+What other alternatives do you have your eye on? – anonymous

 Purescript is probably the most mature option for web dev imho, in this set of alternatives.
 Idris is not yet very mainstream and still a little bit of a research language.
 Elm is also something I keep any eye on and another really good option in this space. – tanmaig